 Do You need a Virtual Private Network On All Of Your Connected Devices?

 The situation is a little more thorny for mobile devices.
 Most businesses sell Android and iPhone VPN applications, which is awesome since we still use these devices to connect to WiFi.
-VPNs do not always play nice with cellular connections, but significant efforts are needed to intercept cell phone data.
+Cellular connections do not always work well with VPNs, but intercepting cell phone data requires significant efforts.
 In other words, law enforcement or intelligence services can have an easier time using cell carriers or special equipment to access these data or metadata.

 Do you use a less popular operating system?
 We give an overview of the best VPNs for Linux and tips on setting up a Virtual Private Network on your Chromebook.